The 5 Cs of Credit is a method to determine the creditworthiness of borrowers

 Guarantees or other forms of security the potential borrowers can offer are known as collateral.
 These forms of security can include:

-Taken together, these five factors usually gives a reliable picture of the credit worthiness of a buyer from a qualitative and quantitative standpoint.
+Taken together, these five factors usually give a reliable picture of the creditworthiness of a buyer from a qualitative and quantitative point of view.